Vintius/sangallery/wp-content/plugins/wp-scss/readme.txt

 If you are having issues with the plugin, create an issue on [github](https://github.com/ConnectThink/WP-SCSS), and we'll do our best to help.

 == Changelog ==
+= 2.1.3 =
+* Must declare global to use it for $base_compiling_folder.

+= 2.1.2 =
+* Correction for enqueueing styles not defaulting to get_stylesheet_directory() [Issue](https://github.com/ConnectThink/WP-SCSS/issues/168)

+= 2.1.1 =
+* Bug fixes after merging 2.0.2 and 2.1.0 defaults worked, but new options did not.
+[Shadoath](https://github.com/ConnectThink/WP-SCSS/issues/165)

+= 2.1.0 =
+* Settings dropdown added for choosing additional base compile locations outside of current theme.
+Suggestion by [pixeldesignstudio ](https://github.com/ConnectThink/WP-SCSS/issues/127)

+= 2.0.2 =
+* Added option in settings to enable an 'always recompile' flag.
+Suggestion by [bick](https://github.com/ConnectThink/WP-SCSS/issues/151)

+= 2.0.1 =
+* Bugfix to add filter for option_wpscss_options to remove Leafo if stored in DB.
+Thanks to [kinky-org](https://github.com/ConnectThink/WP-SCSS/issues/157) for pointing this out
+* Saving plugin settings will update DB with the correct value.

+= 2.0.0 =
+* Requires PHP 5.6
+* Update src to use [ScssPHP github repo at 1.0.2](https://github.com/scssphp/scssphp/tree/1.0.2)
+* Added check to make sure 'compiler' function was not already defined.
+[Shadoath](https://github.com/ConnectThink/WP-SCSS/pull/155)

+= 1.2.6 =
+* Create cache dir if it doesn't exist [@XNBlank](https://github.com/ConnectThink/WP-SCSS/pull/135
+* Add cache dir as default [@mhbapcc](https://github.com/ConnectThink/WP-SCSS/pull/144)

 = 1.2.5 =
 * Fix error when ".*" folders exist [@chameron](https://github.com/ConnectThink/WP-SCSS/pull/111)
 * Add detailed error description for the directory settings [@andreyc0d3r](https://github.com/ConnectThink/WP-SCSS/pull/121)